thoughtbot/ruby-science/release/ruby-science.md

 ### Next Steps

-* Check to see if the same Data Clump exists elsewhere in the application, and reuse the Parameter Object to group them together.
+* Check to see if the same data clump exists elsewhere in the application and reuse the parameter object to group them together.
-* Verify the methods using the Parameter Object don't have [Feature Envy](#feature-envy).
+* Verify the methods using the parameter object don't have [feature envy](#feature-envy).

-# Introduce Facade

-STUB

 # Use Class as Factory